CallumT45/Discord-Bot/README.md

 - Ability to create memes such as Change my Mind and Distracted Boyfriend.
 - Leetcode problem is now called daily and Covid updates daily in the background.
 - Added calculator and xkcd functions aswell.
 Hangman and TicTacToe were updated to reduce bot spam.

-Known issue: No catch for large files in \$dankmeme
+- Known issue: No catch for large files in \!dankmeme

 **Commands**